 Symptoms may be bilateral if the origin is at the neck and if they remain consistent between daytime and nighttime.

-Ulnar neuropathy and the more familiar carpal tunnel syndrome share some common characteristics, but you can discern the difference by noting which fingers are affected - thumb, index, middle and adjacent half of ring finger for carpal, little finger and adjacent half of ring finger for ulnar neuropathy.
+Ulnar neuropathy and the more familiar carpal tunnel syndrome share some common characteristics, but you can discern the difference by noting which fingers are affected—thumb, index, middle, and adjacent half of ring finger for carpal tunnel syndrome, little finger, and adjacent half of ring finger for ulnar neuropathy.

 Since the ulnar nerve extends all the way from the neck to the fingers, we first examine and test patients with symptoms of ulnar neuropathy to locate where the nerve is being constricted.
 It may be traced to a herniated cervical (neck) disk that pinches the nerve.
 At the elbow, the nerve may be constricted by a narrowing of ligament and tendon tissue that form the cubital tunnel.
 At the wrist, the constriction occurs in the Guyon's canal (comparable to the carpal tunnel for the medial nerve).